yngalxx/Master_degree/README.md

 4. Run "python metric_runner.py" to calculate the average precision (AP) for each class, as well as its mean value (mAP).
 5. Run "python visualization_runner.py" to visualize several random model predictions.
 6. Run "python predict_runner.py" to make prediction on your own single newspaper image.
-7. Run "python ocr_runner.py" to crop test set visual content from original images using bbox predictions and run ocr on them.
+7. Run "python ocr_runner.py" to crop visual content from test set of original images using resulting bbox predictions and apply OCR on them.

 **IMPORTANT:**
-- Pytorch related packages are not included in requirements.txt, use the following commands to install them: "pip3 install torch==1.10.2+cu113 torchvision==0.11.3+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html" if you intend to use the GPU, or "pip3 install torch==1.10.2 torchvision==0.11.3" if you intend to use the CPU (not recommended for model training).
+- If you intend to use GPU install Pytorch using following command: "pip3 install torch==1.10.2+cu113 torchvision==0.11.3+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html".
 - Each script in directory named 'runner' is a command line application (despite of 'constants.py', where you can edit default arguments).
 Run each with argument '--help' to see the description of the other arguments.
 - Valid paths are generated automatically, but you can provide specific ones using click arguments in the command line for each runner.